Urology Billing Services in Virginia

 The most frequent urology denials we see from VA payers include incorrect cystoscopy variant selected, missing bilateral modifier on paired procedures, global period violation on follow-up visits.
 Our team catches these before submission by applying both urology coding expertise and VA payer-specific rules to every claim.

 Most VA urology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your urology workflows, and start submitting claims to Anthem Blue Cross Blue Shield, Virginia Medicaid, Medicare, and all your VA payers with no downtime.
+We connect to your EHR, learn your urology workflows, and start submitting claims to Anthem Blue Cross Blue Shield of Virginia (HealthKeepers), Cardinal Care (unified Medicaid managed care brand since 2023), Medicare, and all your VA payers with no downtime.

 Fix Your Virginia Urology Billing